s-b-t/ascii-art-converter/README.md

 ### Welcome to the B33FWare ASCII Text2Art Converter!

+*Please Note: This program is in its BETA/WIP stage, there is certainly more debugging that needs to occur.*

 This little program is meant showcase how creative you can be right in your terminal.
 It converts any text you want into ASCII art.
 Terminal programs are fun!